You are here

 Fire Marshal and Deputy Fire Marshal (Captain)

-The Fire Marshal and Deputy Fire Marshal (Captain) are the authority having jurisdiction in these matters for all of Fairburn.
+The Fire Marshal and Deputy Fire Marshal (Captain) have jurisdiction in these matters for all of Fairburn.
 Title 25, Chapter 2, of the Official Code of Georgia (O.C.G.A.) allows the Safety Fire Commissioner of Georgia to adopt rules and regulations to promote fire safety.
-The primary task of the Fire Marshal's Office (FMO) is enforcing these "Rules and Regulations for the State Minimum Fire Safety Standards" as adopted by the State Fire Commissioner.
+The Fire Marshal's Office (FMO) 's primary task is enforcing these "Rules and Regulations for the State Minimum Fire Safety Standards" as adopted by the State Fire Commissioner.

-These rules and regulations are adopted under Chapter 120-3-3 "Rules and Regulations of the Safety Fire Commissioner" and known as "Rules and Regulations for the State Minimum Fire Safety Standards."
-Other 120 Rules are also adopted for specific areas of fire safety code adoption and enforcement.
+These rules and regulations are adopted under Chapter 120-3-3, "Rules and Regulations of the Safety Fire Commissioner," and are known as "Rules and Regulations for the State Minimum Fire Safety Standards."
+The other 120 Rules are also adopted for specific areas of fire safety code adoption and enforcement.
 Certain National Fire Protection Association (NFPA) standards and the International Fire Code are adopted under these 120 rules.
 According to 25-2-4 O.C.G.A., these codes have the "force and effect of law."

 The Fire Marshal's Office has the responsibility to conduct fire and life safety inspections of existing buildings and structures, review plans and specifications for proposed buildings and structures, maintain records, and respond to customer questions and concerns relating to fire hazards.

-Fairburn requires that plans and specifications be reviewed by plan reviewers prior to approval of building or installation permits.
+Fairburn requires that plan reviewers review plans and specifications before the approval of building or installation permits.
 This ensures public safety by establishing compliance with local ordinances, including the local fire code.

 Applicable Codes within Fairburn